I still struggle with asking for a high fee when setting freelance rates. I don't mind accepting a high fee, but it's hard to ask for one.

 Telling Others What You're Worth

 I do get kind of diva when I feel like someone is devaluing my work.
-However, you have to be lowballing me pretty hardcore before I get upset and insist on being paid more, or before I decide that working with you just isn't worth it.
+But, even then, I put up with a lot.
+Someone needs to lowball me pretty hardcore before I get upset enough to insist on higher pay.
+Sometimes I just decide it's not worth it.

 My problem is that I'm stuck in that place where I see others asking for more, and I wish I could ask for more, but I'm afraid to.
 Here are some of the things that I think are holding me back: